DugarRishab/prism-ui/CONTRIBUTING.md

 - Makes code maintenance easier

 Please read this blog to help you write better code: [12 Conventions for Writing Clean Code](https://betterprogramming.pub/12-conventions-for-writing-clean-code-e16c51e3939a)

+## How to get your proposals accepted?

+Writing good proposals are the 1st step towards contributing.
+If you are submitting new proposals or a solution to a issue, the proposal structure remains the same.

+- Provide a summary
+- What is your Motivation?
+- Design details (for new proposals)
+- How to replicate? (for solution to bug issues)
+- General Implementation plan
+- A testing Plan (optional)
+- Risks and Mitigation (if any)
+- Timeline

+Following this structure ensures that your proposals will get accepted.

 ## Your first Pull Request